ResearchScientist/Notes-UX/Tooling/Design System.md

 	- background
 	- text
 - imagery
 	- icons
 	- illustrations
 	- mood
+- tone
+	- voice
+	- language
+- interaction
+	- animation
 - space
 	- distance
 	- font
 	- scale
 	- size
 - typography
 	- headings
 	- body
 	- code
 	- serif, sans-serif, monospace

+# Component Library

+Collection of individual UI components and their detailed descriptions.

+An example of an individual component is a button.

+For each component give

+- component name
+	- descriptive
+	- unique
+- description
+	- what is it
+	- how is it used
+	- do's and don'ts
+- attributes
+	- variables that can be adjusted
+	- within constraints these variables include color, size, shape, copy
+- state
+	- recommended default state
+	- appearance and behaviour for various states
+- code snippet
+	- code for the specific component
+- frameworks
+	- if necessary what frameworks work with the library

-## Construct a UI Pattern Library
+# Pattern Library

-Identify each UI component.
+Collection of UI groups and layouts.

+An example of a component group is a header.

+For each component group give

+- content structure : list of individual components
+- layout : how the components relate to each other
+- template : example of the component group

+# Process

+## Team

+When building the design system include

+- content writer
+- developer
+- information architect
+- interaction designer
+- researcher
+- visual designer

+If all roles do not exist then at the very least include

-- alerts
+- developer
-- buttons
+- interaction designer
-- forms
+- visual designer

+Obtaining an executive sponsor will help with coordinating team efforts, obtaining resources, and communicating the strategic importance of the design system to the rest of the organization.

+## Conduct a Visual Audit

+Determine the scope of the project.

-- links
+- css
-- navigation
+- components
 ## Document Use

 Write inclusive copy, remember the audience is not only designers.